Key factors to consider when processing the acquired data from the GPR device.

 We interpret data using our in-house software.
 It was developed to answer the specific needs for in-depth analysis of our datasets.
 Our software allows us to process the GPR data in a unique way and provide an accurate evaluation of the structure’s condition.

 We begin our process by checking the positioning and the spacing between the measurement profiles.
 This control is done either by inserting the radargrams on a 3D LiDAR image of the structure or by using GPS coordinates.

-Then we identify key elements of the GPR data, called Features, which are generally material layers, rebars or prestressing cables, utilities, and defects.
+Then we identify key elements of the GPR data called features, which are generally material layers, rebars or prestressing cables, utilities, and defects.
 In the next step, we perform the calculation of the electromagnetic parameters for each feature.

-At the difference to standard GPR analysis, we are able to calculate the electric conductivity, conductance, and depth of each feature.
-This allows us to distinguish the location, the severity, and the extent of a chemical disorder.
+At the difference to standard GPR analysis, we are able to calculate the electric conductivity, conductance and depth of each feature.
+This allows us to distinguish the location, the severity and the extent of a chemical disorder.
 With this information, we produce the corrosion risk map of the reinforcement and evaluate the most probable cause of degradation of the structure.
 This whole process is considered the first step of predictive maintenance.

-Finally, our numerical approach allows us to drive statistics on the survey.
+Finally, our numerical approach allows us to establish statistics on the survey.
 These numbers can be compared with previous inspections and enable the possibility to evaluate the degradation rate of the structure.
 This corresponds to the second step of predictive maintenance.

 Ground Penetrating Radar (GPR)

 GPR is a non-destructive testing method based on the propagation of electromagnetic waves.
 The antenna emits waves that propagate through the structure.
 These waves are reflected towards the GPR when they encounter an obstacle.

 The GPR records the arrival times of the different waves and sums them up as it progresses along the object under study.
 This sum of measurements forms a radargram which is a graphical representation of the structure and its components.